Kalamazoo Promise Scholarship

 Dropping or Withdrawing from Classes

-Until census, your Kalamazoo Promise award is subject to change, based upon the fluctuation of tuition charges on your account due to adding or dropping a course.
+Until after the add/drop period (census), your Kalamazoo Promise award is subject to change, based upon the fluctuation of tuition charges on your account due to adding or dropping a course.

 During the semester:

-• If you add a class after the add/drop period you should contact financial aid for an adjustment of your Promise award.
+• If you add a class after the add/drop period you should contact the Kalamazoo Promise Wellbeing and Outreach Specialist at WMU for an adjustment of your Promise award.

-• If you drop a course after the last day to drop/add without penalty (typically the first week of the semester) you will not get those credits back from the Promise as the course will have already been paid for.
+• If you withdraw from a course (typically the first week of the semester) you will not get those credits back from the Promise as the course will have already been paid for.
 The exception to this is if you have an approved tuition charge appeal.
 If you are considering withdrawing from a course or are experiencing hardship, schedule an appointment with us as early as possible.

 FAFSA

 The Promise scholarship covers tuition and mandatory fees.
 It does not cover course fees, books, room and board, or any other costs related to education.
-For this reason, it is strongly encouraged that unless you cannot do so, complete your FAFSA each year.
+For this reason, it is strongly encouraged that you complete your FAFSA each year.
 The earlier you can submit it increases the amount of aid you are eligible for.
 FAFSA opens October 1 of each year.

 In order to qualify for other need-based aid, students must have a completed FAFSA.